RimasTr/sdp-group6/README.md

 1/ The leJOS NXJ plugin must be installed.
 Instruction for doing this can be found here: http://lejos.sourceforge.net/nxt/nxj/tutorial/Preliminaries/UsingEclipse.htm

 2/ Once you have installed the plugin, you must change a few settings.
+These are found in the 'Windows/Preferences' menu, under 'Lejos NXJ'.
-	a) NXJ_HOME directory must be set to /*pathtoyourworkspace*/sdp-group6/lib/lejos_nxj_91
+	a) NXJ_HOME directory must be set to /*pathtoyourworkspace*/sdp-group6/lib/lejos_nxj
 	b) Under connection type, choose 'Bluetooth'
 	c) Check 'Connect to address' and enter: 00:16:53:08:A0:E6
 	d) Check 'Connect to named brick' and enter: group6